fauortiz/github-upload/readme.md

 I tried to use Bootstrap for most of the site, but it really didn't lend itself to the mostly static layout of a browser game and ended up becoming more of a crutch.
 This also allowed for more precise control of the layout without having to override Bootstrap all the time.
 I also learned and made prominent use of a combination of grid and flex.

-### List of issues pending further development
+### Future Scope

-* The UI/UX/game feel needs a LOT more work
+* The UI and game feel need a lot more work
+* Design richer game mechanics and more content
 * It's not currently hosted online
 * The wordlist database being server-side is suboptimal
-* Cheating by tampering with the game's JS code is possible
+* Cheating by tampering with the game's JS code is very doable
-* I tried, but the code is unorganized, without a design pattern (like MVC)
+* The code is unstructured, lacking a design pattern (like MVC)

 ## Assets used